tctimmeh/synty-in-godot/README.md

 - Search the scene tree for "Wheel"
     - Object names that **end** in "Wheel" or "Wheel_##" need to be changed to "Whiil" or "Whiil_##"
     - This prevents Godot from turning these into wheel physics objects

+### Character Scenes

+- Delete each unnecessary character mesh from each character
+- If any characters have attachments choose which character should have those attachments, enable the attachment meshes, and delete the unused meshes